sonata-project/SonataPageBundle/Resources/doc/reference/multisite.rst

 =========

 The ``PageBundle`` handles multisite out of the box.
-However due to some limitation of the Symfony2 API, the multisite support is done around 4 strategies:
+However due to some limitation of the Symfony API, the multisite support is done around 4 strategies:

 ============================    ==========================================================================================================
 Type                            Description